 How detergent reduces the surface tension of water?

 - Adding detergent to water reduces its surface tension.
-Detergents and soaps have something called surface-active agent, or surfactants for short.
+Detergents and soaps have something called surface-active agents, or surfactants for short.
 These surfactants reduce the surface tension value of water and enhance its ability to stick to things.
-Water sticks to the clothes and because of this is able to seep through thin fibres of dirty clothes and spread over a larger area (therefore increasing its area of influence) than it usually could have.
+Water sticks to the clothes and, because of this, can seep through thin fibres of dirty clothes and spread over a larger area (therefore increasing its area of influence) than it usually could have.

 - Surfactants in detergents play a very important role here.
-On one end, they attach themselves to the water molecules and on the other end, they attach themselves to the dirt present in unclean clothes.
-The surfactants help spread water, then they act on the grease by attaching themselves to it, and when this water is disposed of, it carries away all the dirt with it.
+On one end, they attach themselves to the water molecules and on the other, they attach themselves to the dirt present in unclean clothes.
+The surfactants help spread water, then act on the grease by attaching themselves to it, and when this water is disposed of, it carries away all the dirt with it.